pimotte/nomic/README.md

 to voting and jury selection.
 Players which currently play any role in a Trial or are Judge in a Judgement may not perform this action.

+**347** *All contributors are equal, but some are more equal than others*

+If a player cannot perform an action, because they are not marked as a "contributor" to pimotte/nomic, then they may instead perform that action by posting a comment or creating an issue, which contains the text "GITHUB ACTION:" followed by a description of said action.
+This action will then be performed by someone who has the power to do so in a timely fashion.
+For the purposes of all other rules, this action should be considered as if it was performed by the non-contributor.
+Merging PRs and labelling issues are actions explicitly included in this rule.

 # Turns